Ice friction at the nanoscale: Discussion

 \section{Discussion}

 In practice, ice friction is a multiscale problem, and both the slider and ice are atomically rough \cite{vanossi13,muser17}.
 As a result, it is thought that most of the slider's load is supported locally in high--pressure zones \cite{bowden53,colbeck88,lozowski13,weber18,liefferink21,lever21b}.
-In ordinary materials, such large pressures can easily squeeze out all of the lubrication film, and result in bare contact friction between the solids \cite{colbeck88,robbins00,liefferink21,lever21b}.
-Our results show the situation is dramatically different in ice, because increasing the pressure drives the system closer to the melting line.
-Of course, a high contact pressure will conspire to squeeze out the lubrication film.
-By Le Chatelier's principle, however, ice will melt in order to restore the preferred equilibrium thickness \cite{dash99,wettlaufer99b,sibley21}.
-By this token, the lubricating properties of the premelted film can be actually enhanced at high pressure.
+In conventional applications, low viscosity liquids such as water behave as very poor lubricants, because the large pressure between asperities squeezes out the lubrication film, resulting in bare contact friction \cite{colbeck88,robbins00,persson00,liefferink21,lever21b}.
+This argument was used recently by Canale et al.\cite{canale19} and Bonn et al.\cite{weber18,liefferink21} to put into question the role of premelting mediated lubrication in ice friction.
+Our results show ice does not behave as an ordinary inert substrate.
+Increasing the pressure drives it closer to the melting line, and leads to an increase of the equilibrium premelting thickness (c.f.
+Fig.\ref{Fthickness}).
+Of course, a high contact pressure will conspire to squeeze out the lubrication film \cite{pittenger01}.
+By Le Chatelier's principle, however, ice will melt in order to restore the equilibrium thickness \cite{dash99,wettlaufer99b,sibley21}.
+Due to this self-healing property of the premelting film, we expect lubrication will be enhanced at high pressure.

-Based on these considerations, and the model of \Eq{model}, we find that the friction coefficient of an atomically smooth region on the ice/slider system should obey $\mu_f = \frac{\eta U}{(h_H+b)p}$, where $p$ is the pressure of the high pressure zone \cite{colbeck88,lozowski13}.
+Based on these considerations, and the model of Eq.~(\ref{eq:model}), we find that the friction coefficient of an atomically smooth region on the ice/slider system should obey $\mu_f = \frac{\eta(\dot{\gamma}) U}{(h_H+b)p}$, where $p$ is the pressure of the high pressure zone \cite{colbeck88,lozowski13}.